MidnightTinge/Yuugure/README.md

 *This app is currently in active development and is not even considered pre-alpha yet.
 It is not ready for public consumption.
-See the license section below*
+See the license section below.*

 # Yuugure